WHITE-TAILED EAGLE REINTRODUCTION TO SOUTHERN ENGLAND

 Isle of Wight

-The project aims to restore a population of White-tailed Eagles to the South Coast of England.
-This will involve the release of young White-tailed Eagles from Scotland at a confidential site on the Isle of Wight.
-The released birds will regard the area as home, and remain to breed in future years.
+This project is restoring a population of White-tailed Eagles to the South Coast of England.
+This involves the release of young White-tailed Eagles from Scotland at a confidential site on the Isle of Wight.
+The released birds regard the area as home, and remain to breed in future years.
 The first six birds were released in August

 2019, and to date 45 birds have been released and in 2025 two pairs bred successfully in Southern England.